OWASP/Top10/2017/en/0xA4-Access-Control.md

 * Missing or ineffective controller access control, such as not checking that the web, mobile or API caller has privileges or capability to access that function
 * Missing or ineffective model access control, where the primary key can be changed to another's users record, such as viewing or editing someone else's account
 * Missing or ineffective domain model access control, where the business logic should enforce limits, such as cinema booking system not permitting individuals from booking out an entire cinema
-* Elevation of privilege - acting as a user without being logged in, or acting as an admin whilst logged in as a user
+* Elevation of privilege.
+Acting as a user without being logged in, or acting as an admin whilst logged in as a user
-* Segregation of duty violations, such as initating and approving a business flow not normally visible to the original user
+* Segregation of duty violations.
+Such as initating and approving a business flow not normally visible to the original user
-* Metadata manipulation, where a JWT access control token can be replayed or modified, or a cookie or hidden field manipulated to elevate privileges (such as changing `role=user` cookie to `admin`)
+* Metadata manipulation.
+Where a JWT access control token can be replayed or modified, or a cookie or hidden field manipulated to elevate privileges (such as changing `role=user` cookie to `admin`)
 * Spidering an application using a proxy such as OWASP Zap, whilst logged on as a high privilege user, and then testing each page and controller whilst not logged in, or logged in as a low privilege user, or if directory browsing, revision control system files and thumbnails might be available to the tool

-Access control testing is not currently amenable to automated static or dynamic testing, but when identified, it is a severe attack as the attacker has spent considerable time manually testing the access control matrix before mounting an attack.
-Such attackers are usually highly competent and malicous in nature.
+Access control testing is not currently amenable to automated static or dynamic testing, but when identified, it is a severe attack as the attacker has spent considerable effort manually testing the access control matrix before mounting an attack.
+Such attackers are usually highly competent, effective, and malicous in nature.

 ## How do I prevent

-Access control is only effective if enforced in trusted server-side or server-less API, where the attacker cannot modify the access control check or metadata.
+Access control is only effective if enforced in trusted server-side code or server-less API, where the attacker cannot modify the access control check or metadata.

 * Implement the priciples of deny by default and principle of complete mediation in your architecture, with the exception of public resources
 * Centralized Implementation.
 Implement access control mechanisms once and re-use them throughout the application.